 There should be a clear, transparent, and uniform process for the selection and appointment of arbitrators, as well as for challenging an appointment.
 All arbitrators should be required to attest to their impartiality and independence.

 All arbitration proceedings must result in clear and enforceable outcomes.
-These may include confirmation of a transfer or cancellation of the disputed domain name(s), or an order that the registrant retains the disputed domain name(s).
-The arbitrator(s) should have the discretion to award injunctive relief where this is considered necessary for equitable reasons*.
+These may include confirmation of a transfer or cancellation of the disputed domain name(s), or an order that the registrant retains the disputed domain name(s), including a declaration of abuse of process or reverse domain name hijacking in cases where the arbitrator(s) has/have found such behavior.
+The arbitrator(s) should have the discretion to award injunctive relief where this is considered necessary for equitable reasons.

 Specific Principles: